peterhinch/micropython-samples/PICOWEB.md

 code is unchanged.
 The demos are trivially changed to use IP '0.0.0.0' and port 80.

+The Picoweb version in this repo is no longer current, and subsequent versions are no longer compatible with official firmware.
+See section 5 below if you want to run the latest version.

 Note that the ESP8266 requires the use of frozen bytecode: see [ESP8266](./PICOWEB.md#3-ESP8266) for installation instructions.